gugaiz/historical-bank-ruby/README.md

 ### Adding and retrieving rates

-Adding rates will not be needed in most cases as the rates are fetched from OER.
+Adding rates will not be needed in most cases as the rates are fetched from Fixer.
 However, `#add_rate` and `#get_rate` were implemented in order to conform to the Bank API.
 An extra `#add_rates` method was implemented for setting rates in bulk.